-Our plan of operation for the remainder of 2018 is to obtain offtake sales agreements with counterparties for Nyngan Scandium Project product and seek additional funding for project construction and corporate working capital.
-We plan to conduct exploration activities at the Kiviniemi Scandium property once an exploration license is obtained and also continue to test and develop unique scandium recovery and finishing techniques, including the processing of intermediate scandium aluminum products.
+Our plan of operation for the remainder of 2019 is to obtain offtake sales agreements with counterparties for Nyngan Scandium Project product and seek additional funding for project construction and corporate working capital.
+We plan to conduct exploration activities at the Kiviniemi Scandium property and also continue to test and develop unique scandium recovery and finishing techniques, including the processing of intermediate scandium aluminum products.